About Phillip Kingston

 Phillip Kingston is an optimistic technical problem solver who is a blend of a software engineer having been a programmer since he was young, a hardware and software product builder and designer with a strong foundation in mathematics and physics, and a creative entrepreneur across many industries and countries who strives to deliver meaningful progress for society.

 Phillip is the Founder and CEO of Galactic Bioware which is launching in late 2020.
 Phillip is a Partner at Harrington Kingston Hass which is an investigation, negotiation and counter-intelligence company focused on the corporate sector.
+Phillip is a licenced private investigator in Victoria, Australia (Licence #: 989-979-10S).
 More on that here.

 From 2016 to 2020, Phillip was the Founder and CEO of Sargon which provides financial institutions and entrepreneurs with the technology and infrastructure they need to successfully build and grow investment and pension funds.
 Prior to its sale to private equity, Sargon had over A$50 billion in assets on its platform and A$67 million in annual revenue.
 The company operates across Australia, New Zealand and Hong Kong.
 Sargon differentiates itself with a powerful combination of modern technology, financial licences and industry experts which helps clients navigate regulatory complexity, security and compliance so they can focus on growth and impact.